 Pere IV, 345 08020 Barcelona

-A mediation program for warm meetings with the institution
+a mediation program for warm meetings with the institution

 Braid is a mediation program designed by the LUMBRE collective, as part of Art Space Unlimited, whose intention is to generate an opening process for La Escocesa so it can be home to communities that currently don’t inhabit it.
 Braid puts the focus on migrant people from the global south, who are professionally related to contemporary art and culture but who are not part of the city’s scene because of structural inequality.